hmxmilohax/rb3-pc/readme.md

 * ![A tan square with a solid outline.](images/cust/smalltan.png "Tan Square") **For Vocalists**:
 	* **Set Microphone type to Standard or Rocksmith**.
 Standard will allow you to use mics for voice chat and singing.
 Rocksmith will only work for singing.
 	* **Select an input device in "Mic1", "Mic2", and "Mic3"** for vocals.
 If not playing vocals, Mic1 will be used for voice chat.
-	* Once again, keep in mind that playing with framerates higher than 60 can cause issues with vocal detection.
+	* Once again, keep in mind that playing with framerates higher than 60 may cause issues with vocal detection.

 <br/>